mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

-The BQ code shared is to better understand consent mode and what selection users made around analytics_storage and ad_storage
+The BQ code shared is to better understand consent mode and what selection users made around analytics_storage and ad_storage.
+If Advanced Consent Mode is implemented, the values of analytics_storage and ads_storage’ could be ‘Yes’, ‘No’ or ‘null’.